dfo-osdt/osp-docs/docs/guide/user-interface-overview.md

 The Save button will confirm any changes made to your Author Profile section.
 The Save button is activated by clicking on it.

 #### 5 - Areas of Expertise
+The Areas of Expertise box will show the expertise that you have selected which you feel best represent your knowledge and experience.
+For information on how to add or remove Areas of Expertise please see [6 - Edit Button](#_6-edit-button).

 #### 6 - Edit Button
+The Edit Button allows you to add or remove [Areas of Expertise](#_5-areas-of-expertise).
+To add or remove expertise:
+1. Click the "EDIT" button.
+2. Click the text book to select it.
+3. Begin typing your desired expertise.
+4. Click on the expertise you would like to add from the filtered list.
+5. To remove an expertise, click the "X" button located to the right of the expertise name.
+6. Clikc the "SAVE" button to save changes.

 #### 7 - Manage ORCID
+The Manage ORCID section provides you a button to register or verify your ORCID.
+To learn more about ORCID please see [ORCID in Section 10 - Appendices](/guide/appendices.html).

 ### 3.3.4 - Account Security
 ![Settings Account Security](/images/settings_account_security_help.png)

 #### 1 - Current Password
+The Current Password box is a text box to enter your current password if you are attempting to change your password.

 #### 2 - New Password
+The New Password box is a text box to enter your new desired password.
+This password must be entered in the Confirm New Password box as well to ensure correct spelling.
+For more information on changing your password please see [Section 5.2 - Passwords](/guide/customization-and-security.html#_5-2-passwords).

 #### 3 - Reveal Password Button
+The Reveal Password Button will briefly show the text that is in the Password text box the reveal button is associated with.
+The Reveal Password Buttons are activated by clicking on them.

 #### 4 - Change Password Button
+The Change Password Button is the button used to submit a password change request.
+This button is activated by clicking on it.

 #### 5 - Authentificiation History
+The Authentification History table shows all attempted login attempts to your account.
+For more information on the Authentification History please see [Section 5.3 - Authentification History](/guide/customization-and-security.html#_5-3-authentification-history).

 ##### IP Address
+The IP Address column is the internet location address associated with the computer attempting to login to your account.

 ##### Agent
+The Agent column is the operating system of the computer attempting to login to your account.

 ##### Location
+The Location coloumn is the approximate global location associated with the IP Address.

 ##### Login At
+The Login At column is the date and time that an attempt was made to login to your account.
+The time shown will be based upon your computer's time.

 ##### Successful
+The Successful column shows whether your account was logged in successfully or not.
+If successful, a green checkmark will be displayed.
+If unsuccessful, a red cross will be displayed.

 ##### Logout At
+The Logout At column shows the date and time that your account was logged out at.
+The time shown will be based upon your computer's time.

 ### 3.3.5 - Sent Invitations
 ![Settings Sent Invitations](/images/settings_sent_invitations_help.png)

+#### 1 - Sent Invitations
+Invitations to the Open Science Portal which you have sent to colleagues will be displayed in the Sent Invitations table.

+##### Status
+The Status column will show the current state of the invitation.
+##### User

+##### Email

+##### Invited At

+##### Registered At

 ## 3.4 - Common Buttons
 ### 3.4.1 - Action Buttons